TannyJungMC/THT-tree_pack/README.md

 This project also be an example pack for people who want to create own tree pack.

-For wiki such as biomes and species, visit in my [Google Site](https://sites.google.com/view/tannyjung/minecraft-projects/tht/biome).
+For wiki such as biomes and species, visit on [wiki page](https://github.com/TannyJungMC/THT-tree_pack/wiki).

 ![2024-05-23_04 25 13](https://github.com/TannyJungMC/THT-tree_pack/assets/42003724/1c86e926-bf8a-4526-ab8a-d8596edfaaba)